reina0112/PHISMID-PHISWID/README.md

 PHISMID contains 400 image pairs, all having a pixel resolution of 384 x 384.
 All original underwater images are collected from [flickr](https://www.flickr.com) under Creative Commons Attribution-NonCommercial-ShareAlike 2.0 Generic(CC BY-NC-SA 2.0) License and CC BY 2.0.
 It consists of an original underwater image and that contains synthesized marine snow artifacts.

 ### PHISWID Specifications
 PHISWID contains 4195 image pairs, all having a pixel resolution of 1344 x 756.
 All original atmospheric RGB-D images used for PHISWID are collected from [large-scale RGB-D database]([https://paperswithcode.com/dataset/rmrc-2014]).
-An image pair contains one original atmospheric image and one synthesized underwater image degraded by color shift ([ueda et al.](https://ieeexplore.ieee.org/abstract/document/8803195)) and marine snow artifacts.
+An image pair contains one original atmospheric image and one synthesized underwater image degraded by color shift and marine snow artifacts.
 The pair of depth maps and the original images are shown in depthmap.csv.

 ## Downloading PHISMID and PHISWID
 You can download PHISMID and PHISWID from [Google Drive](https://drive.google.com/drive/folders/12H3M-N62GykBguOO-ojujbWxmZF45P0W?usp=sharing).
 The file is zipped.
 After unzipping, you can find *original* and *degraded* directories.